kentamaeda1111/gemma2_test/README.md

    - `assistant_system_prompt/`: Prompts for Socrates' role and behavior
    - `user_system_prompt/`: Prompts for the student's persona and responses
-   - `questions.json`: The collection of philosophical questions used to initiate dialogues
+   - `questions.json`: The collection of philosophical questions used to initiate dialogues These prompts are crucial for understanding how the dialogues were structured and generated.

 Note: All prompt templates are written in Japanese.
 For detailed English documentation of the prompts, please see [data/prompts/README.md](data/prompts/README.md).